 What are Opiates?

-Opiates are a class of controlled prescription medications or illicit substances derived from opium, a compound naturally present in poppy seeds and plants.
-Opiates are widely prescribed as painkillers, and they tend to be abused heavily due to their sedative effects.
-Such behavior often causes a person to develop an opiate addiction.
-This then causes such a person to need to attend opiate addiction rehabilitation.
+Opiates are a class of controlled prescription medications or illicit substances derived from opium, a compound naturally present in opium poppy flower pods.
+Opiates are widely prescribed as painkillers, and they tend to be abused heavily due to their sedative and euphoric side effects.
+Sustained use of any opiate will result in physical dependence on the drug, i.e. opiate addiction.
+No one is immune to opiate addiction.
+If you use opiates regularly, you will become dependent on opiates.
+There are no exceptions.

 Opiates alter the nervous system to numb pain and induce feelings of pleasure.
 Thus, opiates have a high potential for misuse.
-This is concerning as it also means that there is a high potential for people that are prescribed opiates for legitimate reasons to develop opiate addictions.
-If you or someone you know is struggling with opiate addiction, reach out to our caring team here at North Jersey Recovery Center (NJRC) for confidential opiate addiction treatment programs today.
+This also means that there is a high potential for people that are prescribed opiates to develop an addiction to opiates.
+If you or someone you know is struggling with opiate addiction, reach out to our caring team here at North Jersey Recovery Center (NJRC) for confidential opiate addiction treatment options today.

 What’s the Difference Between Opiates and Opioids?